Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Abstract

 \section{Abstract}

-Perturbations are ubiquitous in metabolism.
-A central tool to understand their effect on metabolic networks is sensitivity analysis, which investigates how the network responds to external perturbations.
-We follow here a structural approach: the analysis is based on the network stoichiometry, only, and thus it is purely qualitative and does not require any quantitative knowledge of the reaction rates.
-We consider perturbations of reaction rates and metabolite concentrations, at equilibrium, and we investigate the responses of the reaction fluxes and the metabolite concentrations.\\ In particular, for general metabolic systems, this paper focuses for the first time on the sign of such responses, i.e. whether a response is positive, negative or whether its sign depends on the parameters of the system.
-We identify and describe certain kernel vectors of the stoichiometric matrix, which are the main players in the sign description.\\
+Perturbations are ubiquitous in metabolism. {A central tool to understand and control their influence on metabolic networks is sensitivity analysis}, which investigates how the network responds to external perturbations.
+We follow here a structural approach: the analysis is based on the network stoichiometry only and it does not require any quantitative knowledge of the reaction rates.
+We consider perturbations of reaction rates and metabolite concentrations, at equilibrium, and we investigate the responses in the network.\\ For general metabolic systems, this paper focuses on the sign of the responses, i.e. whether a response is positive, negative or whether its sign depends on the parameters of the system. {In particular, we identify and describe the subnetworks that are the main players in the sign description.
+These subnetworks are associated to certain kernel vectors of the stoichiometric matrix and are thus independent from the chosen kinetics.}

 \textbf{Keywords:}\textit{ metabolic networks, structural analysis, sensitivity, metabolic control}